wiseanser/wiseanser.github.io/index.md

 One Inbox for all your stuff
 ----------------------------

-Anser provides one single inbox for everything coming in.
+*Forget it* provides one single inbox for everything coming in.
 Every possibly actionable item you have to take care of appears in your inbox for further processing.
 Keep your mind free from distractions.
 If something comes up, dump it in the inbox so that you can forget about it for now and go on with whatever you were doing.
 Incoming mails are also put into your inbox.
 Process your inbox like you read your Facebook newsfeed.
 From time to time, take a look and process the items arrived in your inbox by deciding to trash them, do them instantly - if it takes less than 2 minutes - or file them for later processing.
 Believe us, nothing is so important that it should distract you from your current work, instead of letting you find the right time for your inbox grooming.
 This is complete, relaxed control of your incoming workflow.

 Open structure for storing your stuff
 -------------------------------------

 All data is stored transparently in *Forget it*.
 We use folder structures, humanly readable textfiles and markups like todo.txt.
 We use existing storing mechanisms by putting our data into a folder in your dropbox or organizing your mailbox.
-In this way you stay independent from Anser and you can browse your project structure using any filebrowser or mailclient.
+In this way you stay independent from *Forget it* and you can browse your project structure using any filebrowser or mailclient.

 Keep it neat and clean
 ----------------------

 Keeping *Forget it* clean is essential to ist successful use.
 So we are heavily invested in supporting and helping you with that.
 We provide cleanup hints and tasks and encourage you to do regular reviews.
-To get used to Anser we start with a limited featureset; as soon as you are able to handle those, more and more features are enabled.
+To get used to *Forget it* we start with a limited featureset; as soon as you are able to handle those, more and more features are enabled.
 In this way, learning to use *Forget it* appropriately is fun and comes easily while working with it.

 Keep your Stuff in a structure that matters for you
 ---------------------------------------------------

-Keeping all your tasks in a structure that reflects your goals is essential to keeping an intuitive overview.
-Anser lets you build up a structure of projects to file tasks and support material into.
-Anser helps you keep that structure aligned with your shifting goals and up-to-date.
+Keeping all your tasks in a structure that reflects your goals is essential to keeping an intuitive overview. *Forget it* lets you build up a structure of projects to file tasks and support material into. *Forget it* helps you keep that structure aligned with your shifting goals and up-to-date.
 A context is another dimension to every task.
 The context gives you a hint on when, where and under which circumstances a task can be performed.
 This can be, for example, something like "at office" or "next time I meet Sally".

 Tickler
 -------